Eye Twitching: Causes, Solutions, and Prevention

 What causes eyelid twitching?

-Eyelid twitches or eyelid spasms, also known as tetany, usually occur in your left upper eyelid but can also occur in your right eye.
+Eyelid twitches or eyelid spasms, also known as tetany, usually occur in your left upper eyelid but can also develop in your right eye.
 Occasionally, tetany occurs on the arm, nose, or even the lip.

 Eye twitching is often caused by a mineral deficiency affecting the facial nerve.
 Hypocalcemia, or low calcium, is one of the most common causes of eye twitching.
-Calcium deficiency can be caused by poor diet, high phosphorus, or low parathyroid hormone.

 Alkalosis can also cause hypocalcemia.
 Normal blood pH should be between 7.35 and 7.45.
 When your blood pH rises higher than this, it’s known as alkalosis.